-Never use a rear-facing child seat on the passenger seat if the passenger airbag is activated.
+Never place the child in the passenger seat if the car is fitted with an activated airbag.

 If an ISOFIX child seat has no size classification, the car model must be included on the vehicle list for the child seat.